bhagyshricompany/C-Sharp/README.md

 ## All Algorithms implemented in C# - for education purposes

 The repository is a collection of a variety of algorithms implemented in C#.
-The algorithms span over a variety of topics from computer science, mathematics and statistics, data science, machine learning, engineering, etc. The implementations and their associated documentations are meant to provide a learning resource for educators and students.
-Hence, one may find more than one implementation for the same objective but using different algorithm strategies and optimizations.

 </div>